fnagel/t3extblog/README.md

 ------------

 Any help is appreciated.
 Please feel free to drop me a line, open issues or send pull requests.

+A lot of testing needs to be done.
+Help wanted!

 Donation